-Student Name (Last, First):
+Student Name (Last, First): RCS ID:

-Highest Degree: (BS or MS)
+First Semester as PhD Student: Highest Degree: (BS or MS)

-RQE Semester Requested (circle one e): Fall/Spring Year: 20
+RQE Semester Requested (circle one): Fall /Spring Year: 2 0

-Major concentration Area (See Sect ion 3.2.1.2):
+Major concentration Area (See Section 3.
+2.1.2):

-Minor concentration Area (See Sect tion 3.2.1.2):
+Minor concentration Area (See Section 3.
+2.1.2):

-Representative List of Papers (5):
+Representative List of Papers (3):

-conferences.
-RQE committee is not list, but rather will use it as an inc om mainstream archival journals or flagship required (and is unlikely) to choose from this dication of the general area of the student's ld jointly represent/cover a cohesive or closely
+Note: Papers should be chosen from moderences.
+RQE committee is not requilist, but rather will use it as an indication intended research.
+The papers should join related research area/topic. red (and is unlikely) to choose from this on of the general area of the student's

 [1]

 [2]

 [3]

-[4]

-[5]

 Student Name:

 Student Signature: Date:

 PhD Advisor Name:

 PhD Advisor Signature: Date: